8bitgentleman/roam-depot-send-to-graph/README.md

-A Roam Research extension to send blocks from one graph to another.
+A Roam Research extension to send blocks or entire pages from one graph to another.
 The destination graph does not need to be open.
 This is a one-way push.
 The blocks are added to the new graph as if you had created them manually yourself.

 ## Features
 - Send blocks to another graph with a simple right-click command or via hotkey.
+- Send an entire page to another graph by right-clicking the page title.
+If the page already exists in the destination, blocks are appended to it.
 - Configure multiple graphs to send blocks to.
 - Option to nest sent blocks under a parent block (for example an _#inbox_ tag) in the destination graph.